Optimal Investment in a Dual Risk Model: Minimizing the Ruin Probability

-Let us first assume that $0<\gamma<1$.
-Therefore, $\lambda_{t}$ is a concave function of $C_{t}$.
+We first consider the case that $0<\gamma<1$.
+In this case, the intensity $F(X_{t},C_{t})=\lambda+\delta C_{t}^{\gamma}$ is a concave and increasing function of $C_{t}$.
 What it says is that the initial investment of research and development can boost the prospect of future profits, but the margin decreases as the increase of the investment.